How to read Hindu editorial for IAS/How to read editorial for IAS?/How to read editorials for IAS

-- Identify the social issues or challenges being faced by the society as.
-Understand the pros and cons and also note down the recent incidents.You can quote them to substantiate your point.
+- The social issues or challenges that are faced by the society need to be identified properly.
+Understand the pros and cons and also make notes of the recent incidents that have happened related to the topics.You can quote them to substantiate your point.
 E.g. -caste riots ,moral policing ,restriction on freedom of speech,etc.

 - Objectives of the policy